Kremlianski/printer/README.md

 Some features of Java are annoying for me, especially after several years of Scala experience.
 First of all: why should I use System.out.println instead of println!

-It appears , that this problem can be solved easily
+It appears , that this problem can be solved easily.

 ## Quick Start